Comic Neue: Variants

 The typeface was released in two variants: Comic Neue and Comic Neue Angular.
 In the latter, the rounded terminals ending each stroke are made angular.
 Rozynski claims that the angular version was "a happy accident".
 Both variants include bold, regular, and light weights, and each weight is available in roman and italic fonts.

 The current (as of December 2022) release 2.51 contains letters for most European languages which use the Latin script.

-Response
+Reception

 Commentary on the typeface has been mostly positive.